TugboatQA/docs/code-snippets/pantheon/index.md

 ### Add your new Pantheon user to your Pantheon project

 Now that you've generated a machine token for your new Pantheon user, you still need to add this user to your Pantheon project.
+To do this:

+1. Log out of Pantheon;
-To do this, log out of Pantheon and then log back in with your personal Pantheon account.
-Then, navigate to your Pantheon project, and click _Team_ from the header.
-Finally, enter the email address of the new Pantheon user you created above and click the _Add to team_ button.
+2. Log back in with your personal Pantheon account;
+3. Navigate to your Pantheon project, and click _Team_ from the header;
+4. Enter the email address of the new Pantheon user you created above, and click the _Add to team_ button.

 ![Screenshot: Pantheon Add to team](_images/add-to-team.png)